-What does the CCPA require a Covered Business to do?1
+What does the law require a Covered Business to do?

-- Pre-collection Notice: Before a Covered Business collects a consumer's personal information, it must give the consumer notice of (i) the categories of personal information to be collected, (ii) the purposes for which the consumer's personal information will be used, and (iii) whether the personal information is sold or shared. - Right to Notice: Respond to a consumer, at no charge and within 45 days, with the categories of personal information collected, the specific personal information about the consumer collected, and the third parties to whom the business has sold or shared the consumer's personal information. - The business typically must provide at least two methods for a consumer to request such a report, including at minimum a toll-free telephone number and, if the business has a website, a website address. - Right to Deletion: A Covered Business must delete personal information it possesses relating to that consumer after a consumer request. - This right is not absolute; CCPA lists various reasons a Covered Business may refuse the consumer's deletion request, including completion of the transaction for which the personal information was collected, or to comply with other legal obligations such as a real estate licensee's obligation to maintain records for three years. - Right to Correct: A Covered Business must correct inaccurate personal information it possesses relating to that consumer after receiving a verifiable request from the consumer. - Right to Know: Consumers have the right to know whether their personal information is collected, sold, or shared by a Covered Business.
-Upon receipt of a verifiable request from the consumer, a Covered Business must disclose certain information prescribed by the CCPA. - Right to Opt-Out: If a Covered Business sells or shares a consumer's personal information, it must provide a clear and conspicuous link on its website titled "Do Not Sell My Personal Information" that links to a page where the consumer may opt-out.
+- Pre-collection Notice: Before a business collects a consumer's personal information, it must give the consumer notice of the categories of personal information to be collected and the purposes for which the consumer's personal information will be used. - Right to Notice: Respond to a consumer, at no charge and within 45 days, with the categories of personal information collected, the specific personal information about the consumer collected, and the third parties to whom the business has sold or shared the consumer's personal information. - The business typically must provide at least two methods for a consumer to request such a report, including at minimum a toll-free telephone number and, if the business has a website, a website address. - Right to Deletion: The business must delete personal information it possesses relating to that consumer after a consumer request. - This right is not absolute; CCPA lists various reasons a business may refuse the consumer's deletion request, including completion of the transaction for which the personal information was collected, or to comply with other legal obligations such as a real estate licensee's obligation to maintain records for three years. - Right to Opt-Out: If the business sells a consumer's personal information, it must provide a clear and conspicuous link on its website titled "Do Not Sell My Personal Information" that links to a page where the consumer may opt-out.

-Copyright@, 2024 California Association of REALTORS®.
-December 6, 2024 (revised).
+Copyright©, 2020 California Association of REALTORS®.
+January 22, 2020 (revised).